 Head outdoors to make your picture!
 I asked the boys to pick from the bottom of the plant, so we didn’t have a large dent on one side of the mum plant.
 Our mum plants are so huge that you can’t even see that any flowers are missing.

-Doesn’t this look adorable when complete?!
+Doesn’t this picture look adorable when complete?!
 If you plan on drying the flowers, you can tape down the stems on the back of the board, like we did for the Flower Bouquet Threading Board.
 This will help the board lay flat and keep the stems in place.
 Our flowers are currently drying!

 I love how this turned out and might need to try more mum crafts this fall!